eldoy/waveorb-site/app/pages/doc/actions.md

   return await $.db('model').delete(query)
 }
 ```

-The `model` in the database queries here are automatically replaced with the name of the directory your action file lives in.
+The `model` in the database queries here should be replaced with the name of your model.

-Once you need to customize your backend, just write your own actions to replace the default ones.

-### Web hooks

-If you need to use Waveorb actions without the Waveorb client you can access your actions via URL too.
-If your action is in `app/actions/project/create.js`, you can access it via the URL `/api/project/create` using a `POST` request.

-In development testing you remove the `/api` to make it just `/project/create`.

 <div class="nav">
   <div><a href="/doc/pages">&larr; Pages</a></div>